Yousseftamerhessin/Koshkat/README.md

   - **Add New Products**: Add new products with details like name, description, price, and images.
   - **Edit Existing Products**: Update product information, prices, stock levels, and images.
   - **Multi-language Support**: Using Easy Localization, the app supports both English and Arabic languages for a seamless user experience.
-- **Sales Overview**: Provides insights and an overview of total sales, orders, and active listings.

 ## Screens
 1. **Login Screen**: Allows admin users to log in with email and password.